Everything you'll ever need from an HDRI manager in Blender.

 Never seen before and totally unique to SceneSkies: change the color and brightness intensity of the sun, the atmosphere, the clouds, and the ground surface, all independently of each other.
 This unique feature of SceneSkies' panoramas is perfect when you need to have lighter or darker clouds, have a warmer or colder sun color, more or less contrasted shadows on the ground and mountains, have a thicker or thinner atmosphere, have a different shade of blue for the sky, change the color of the mountains, and more (colored clouds, no atmosphere, etc...)
 By tweaking the color and intensity of those 4 elements, you can have radically different visual results from the same panorama, giving you control over the look you're after, or the possibility to experiment in subtle or extreme ways.
 Best of all: your changes do impact the lighting of your scene.

-The 4k versions are free.
-8k and above are much cheaper compared to other online stores of HDRIs, where a single panorama can cost up to $50, versus at most $3 per panorama in SceneSkies' collections.
-That's 10 to 20 times cheaper.
+Much cheaper compared to other online stores of HDRIs, where a single panorama can cost up to $50, versus at most $1.5 per panorama in SceneSkies' collections.
+That's at least 20 times cheaper.

 SceneSkies' panoramas have been digitally rendered.
 As such they don't have any of the issues of traditional photography: never out of focus, no lens distortion, no lens flares and light bleeding, no dirt on the lens, no hardware defect issues whatsoever.
 16k really means native 16k, not upsampled or 8k-equivalent blurry.